-As a school, we encourage the use of technology as an important part of our pupils’ development, using the internet safely to explore and learn.
-Consequently, e-safety is taught to the children throughout the school as part of the National Curriculum for Computing and within the PSHE & C curriculum.
+As a school, we encourage the use of technology as an important part of our pupils’ development, using the Internet and online resources safely to explore and learn.
+Consequently, E-safety is taught to the children throughout the school as part of the National Curriculum for Computing and within the PSHE & C curriculum.

 The DfE has updated guidance for parents and carers about keeping children safe online.
 New information on apps has been added.

 Please see below for a range of resources and websites on the topic of E-Safety designed to support parents with keeping their children safe online.